Skip to Main Content

 Specifically on Waste we’re aiming to:

-♻️ How we approach shopping, avoiding plastic and waste more and more.
+• How we approach shopping, avoiding plastic and waste.

-♻️ How we approach recycling, to recover and reuse the materials we do buy.
+• How we approach recycling and find ways to recover and reuse the materials we do buy.

 IN 2022 WE SENT 10 TONNES OF DELICIOUS COMPOST TO A LOCAL FARM

-We’re now sending much of our food waste to a regenerative community farm 13 miles down the road.
-The farm hosted a ‘’Compost-ival’’ to turn over the food waste from Shambala 2022 and is currently using it to grow salads and vegetables for Shambala 2023.
+We were sending much of our food waste to a regenerative community farm 13 miles down the road.
+The farm hosted a ‘’Compostival’’ to process the compost and used it to grow salads and vegetables for Shambala 2023.
 Yum!
 That’s a tasty, closed loop cycle.
+This year, they have closed and relocated unfortunately, so we are processing all food waste with a big, commercial agricultural compost factory.
+Please be sure to grab a compost caddy from your local Campsite Hub, Site office or Toilet Block to separate and collect your food waste into composting – where it belongs best!

 IN 2018 WE CAPTURED (& PROPERLY RECYCLED) 12,000 DISPOSABLE HOT-DRINK CUPS

 2018 marked the second year of our ‘Bring A Cup’ scheme – where we encourage our audience to bring their own, reusable cup for any hot drinks they wish to buy on site.
-Those that use a disposable coffee cup are charged a levy on each cup, and use the dedicated bins, so we can capture the disposable cups and get them properly recycled* at one of the few plants in the country that offer this service.
-Cups that go in the wrong bin are not able to be recycled properly – so we were very pleased to capture 12,000 cups from the dedicated bins this year – an increase of over 50% on last year.
+Those that use a disposable coffee cup were charged a levy on each cup, and we had dedicated bins to capture the disposable cups and get them properly recycled*.
+Cups that went in the wrong bin are not able to be recycled properly – so we were very pleased to capture 12,000 cups from the dedicated bins in 2018 – an increase of over 50% on the previous year.

 (* most recycling plants are not able to recycle cardboard coffee cups, due to a sneaky polymer lining).